na-na-hi/renget/archive/pitanonbots.md

 NPCs’ goals: The goals each of the NPCs are currently pursuing.

 NPCs' clothing: The clothing of any NPCs' in the scene and the state of their clothing.
-List each article of clothing the character is wearing including underwear.
+List each article of clothing and accessory the NPCs' is wearing.

-NPCs' relationship: NPCs' relationship with each character that has appeared in the story.

-NPCs' emotions: NPCs' current emotional state.
+NPC's secrets: Information about NPCs' that is currently hidden or unstated.

 {{user}}’s state: {{user}}’s current pose, physical and emotional state.
 {{user}}'s clothing: {{user}}'s current clothing and accessories and their state.

 Inventory: {{user}}'s inventory.
 Analyze the chat.
 Check if {{user}} gained or lost something recently.